 By leading in SSB technology, Toyota positions itself at the forefront of the next wave of EV innovation, which could enable it to capture a larger share of the burgeoning EV market.

-Toyota’s early adoption and potential mastery of SSB technology could attract a broad customer base, ranging from eco-conscious individuals to tech enthusiasts and typical consumers looking for reliable, advanced, and efficient vehicles.
+Toyota’s early adoption and potential mastery of SSB technology could attract a broad customer base, ranging from eco-conscious individuals to tech enthusiasts and mainstream consumers seeking reliable, advanced, and efficient vehicles.

 Competitive Edge